swpark0413/besiw/README.md

 ### Overview
 -------

 The `besiw` package provides a Bayesian framework for eigenstructure inference under the assumption of a spiked high-dimensional covariance matrix.
 Based on the generalized shrinkage inverse-Wishart (gSIW) prior, the method improves upon traditional inverse-Wishart and shrinkage inverse-Wishart priors by explicitly distinguishing between spiked and non-spiked components, enabling more accurate estimation of eigenvalues and eigenvectors in high-dimensional settings.
-The package implements MCMC procedures for posterior inference, including point and interval estimation, model selection for the number of spiked components, and diagnostic plots for assessing MCMC convergence.
+The package implements computationally effective MCMC procedures for posterior inference, including point and interval estimation, model selection for the number of spiked components, and diagnostic plots for assessing MCMC convergence.

 ### Installation
 -------